jordiclive/jordiclive.github.io/books.md

 After my first University year, my introduction to linear algebra had left me uninspired.
 I soon realised that to study the *cool stuff* I would need to become properly acquainted with mathematics.
 And this book set me on my path, it was the first time I spent a long time with a textbook, and the first time I formulated mathematical arguments properly.

-The general approach and some of the elegant proofs are fantastic; although, Looking back, there is not much emphasis on techniques that are germane to machine learning (SVD, decompositions, pseudoinverses etc.).
-I still think this is a must-read and as linear algebra is too important to too many subjects, a sound conceptual framework is a must.
+The general approach and some of the elegant proofs are fantastic; although, looking back, there is not much emphasis on techniques that are germane to machine learning (SVD, decompositions, pseudoinverses etc.).
+I still think this is a must-read and as linear algebra is too important for so many subjects, a sound conceptual framework is a must.
 Some essential material is omitted, so one will need a supplementary resource.